Chart Color Schemes

 Recent residential development output has been above average within California Gully - Eaglehawk when compared nationally

 California Gully - Eaglehawk has averaged approximately 100 new dwelling approvals annually over the past five financial years, totalling 503 homes.
-As of FY26 so far, 42 approvals have been recorded.
-Over these five years, an average of 1.7 new residents per year per dwelling constructed has been observed (FY21-FY25).
-However, recent data indicates this figure has intensified to 4.3 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
-New homes are being built at an average expected construction cost of $220,000, below the regional average, indicating more affordable housing options for buyers.
+As of FY26, 54 approvals have been recorded.
+On average, 1.7 new residents per year per dwelling were constructed between FY21 and FY25, suggesting a balanced supply and demand with stable market conditions.
+However, this figure has increased to 4.3 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+The average value of new homes being built is $220,000, which is below the regional average, offering more affordable housing options for buyers.

 This financial year has seen $1.8 million in commercial approvals, predominantly focused on residential development.
 Compared to Rest of Vic., California Gully - Eaglehawk shows comparable new home approvals per person, supporting market stability aligned with regional patterns, although building activity has slowed in recent years.
-The area's new building activity comprises 96.0% detached houses and 4.0% townhouses or apartments, maintaining its traditional low density character focused on family homes.
+The majority of new building activity consists of detached houses (96.0%) and townhouses or apartments (4.0%), maintaining the area's traditional low density character with a focus on family homes.

-With an estimated 357 people per dwelling approval, the development environment is quiet and low activity.
-Future projections estimate California Gully - Eaglehawk to add approximately 5,267 residents by 2041 (latest AreaSearch quarterly estimate).
-At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.
+The estimated population count per dwelling approval is 357 people, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, California Gully - Eaglehawk is projected to add 5,036 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development